mimachniak/AzureResources-NameGenerator/README.md

 ### Input Data for schema and actions base on file

+-environment Prod
+-resourceTypeName @("Storage/storageAccounts", "Web/sites", "Subscription/subscriptions")
+-regionName "West Europe" **will be transformation to WEu base on schema declaration** -uniqueidentifier MARK@ - **Remove all characters that are not allowed** -number 1 - **will be transformation to "01" base on schema declaration** -separator "-"

 ### Output for this resources will in this schema will be like this: